 Despite two years of tough negotiation the nation finds itself broken, hungry, skint and scared.

 The cost of our dairy and meat products have surged.
 It's very expensive to remain vegetarian.
 The price of a carrot is now 90p.
 There has been no asparagus in the shops at all.
 An iceberg lettuce is a relic from 2016, never to adorn a prawn cocktail ever again.
 Prawns are as rare as hen's teeth anyway so maybe that's not too much of a problem.

 Our cattle have suffered a catastrophe as there are no vets to inoculate them or treat them when ill.

-The fruit available is well and truly manky as the pickers went home leaving the scrumpers to raid the fruit bowl of the land.
+The fruit available is well and truly manky as the pickers went home leaving the maggots to raid the fruit bowl of the land.

 A cheap flight to Portugal now costs an average of £999 return but no-one is going on holiday as there is no healthcare provision should they fall ill.
 (And the foreigners hate us)